ryangjchandler/spruce/README.md

-> ✨ Help to support the maintenance of this package by [sponsoring me](https://github.com/sponsors/ryangjchandler).
+> ✨ Help support the maintenance of this package by [sponsoring me](https://github.com/sponsors/ryangjchandler).

 # 🌲 Spruce